 - A: Myopia management treatments have been approved for children as young as 8 and can be used until early adulthood.
 Myopia management is great for children with low myopia but can also be effective for slowing myopia progression in kids and teens with moderate to high myopia.
 Contact us to find out whether your child is a candidate for myopia management.

-Myopia Management Center At Professional Vision Care serves patients from Lewis Center, Westerville, Johnstown and Northeast Columbus, all throughout Ohio.
+Myopia Management Clinic At Professional Vision Care serves patients from Lewis Center, Westerville, Johnstown and Northeast Columbus, all throughout Ohio.